factset/analyticsapi-engines-dotnet-sdk/README.md

 # analyticsapi-engines-dotnet-sdk

 ## Overview
-API client library to leverage Factset's Analytics API in C#.
-Each API version directory contains its respective Analytics API implementation.
+API client library to leverage FactSet's PA Engine, SPAR Engine and Vault API in C#.

 **`Engines`** - C# library for Engines API.
 It is developed using [open-api-generator](https://github.com/OpenAPITools/openapi-generator).